-Hospitals, health systems, ACOs and payers are beginning to recognize the value of monitoring patient progress in the home.
+Hospitals and health plans are beginning to recognize the value of monitoring patient progress in the home.
 They want to partner with home health agencies who are investing in patient outcome measures, assessment tools and advanced clinical decision-making support.

 Consider these industry realities:

 - Health care is moving to a patient-centered, outcome-based model that prioritizes optimizing care over predetermined lengths of stay.

 - There’s growing pressure to reduce total medical costs, unnecessary hospitalizations, unnecessary emergency department use and unplanned long-term care placements.

 - The United States has a large and rapidly aging population that will require care.

 - Significant human resource shortages across the industry result in aides handling more complex tasks, including administering medications, tube feedings and catheterizations.
 This creates more opportunities to observe patients and monitor changes.

 Hospitals and plans want to partner with home health agencies who are investing in assessment tools and advanced clinical decision-making support.